-It took Bigbee over 10 years to cope with the loss of leg, but he will forever have to live without the use of his leg and has frequent nightmares of his accident.
+It took Bigbee over 10 years to cope with the loss of his leg, but he will forever have to live without the use of his leg and has frequent nightmares of his accident.
 He finishes his address by mentioning the emotional and physical obstacles the accident left on him.
-Bigbee now has limitations which affect his professional life.
-He must also deal with the mental strain that disappointment puts on him everyday.
+Bigbee now has limitations that affect his professional life.
+He must also deal with the mental strain that disappointment puts on him every day.

 Bigbee’s testimony shows that these accidents can have an extensive impact on the victims.
 Both Bigbee and Liebeck faced constant media ridicule and public criticism until they died.
-Organizations like American Tort Reform Association are a lobbyist group, not a government-run organization despite its appearance.
+Organizations like the American Tort Reform Association are lobbyist groups, not government-run organizations despite their appearance.
 In fact, many fortune-500 companies and organizations like McDonald’s actually fund the Association.

 To find out more about tort law, or for more clarity on some of the terms we used today, you can find more information at the University of Cornell’s Law School’s open access page or Stanford’s open education Tort Law Encyclopedia.
 To see even more cases like the ones mentioned in this article, check out the American Museum of Tort Law’s website.